Legal Advice for Compensation Insurance Claims & TPD Payouts

 You may suffer a spinal injury or shoulder pain due to direct trauma, such as your seat belt, or it could be due to pain radiating from a whiplash neck injury into your rotator cuff.

 There is no minimum speed for acquiring soft tissue injuries like whiplash.
 The basis for your compensation claim is a medical diagnosis of whiplash following your accident.
-Sometimes, you can be harmed at a low speed, like 10klm hour.
+Sometimes, you can have a severe or minor injury at a low speed, like 10klm an hour.
 If you were damaged in a high-speed car crash, you would likely have multiple injuries, such as broken bones, concussions, head trauma and more.

 You should rely on medical advice when deciding how much time to be absent from work because of whiplash.
 It could take time for your symptoms to develop, and going back to work too soon could delay your rehabilitation by months.
 Most doctors advise you to take a few weeks off and then reassess your condition.